Scooletz/blog.scooletz.com-posts/2018-04-09-bounded-design.md

 date: 2018-04-09 08:55
 author: scooletz
 permalink: /2018/04/09/bounded-design/
+categories: ["architecture", "design"]
+tags: ["architecture", "design"]
 nocomments: true
-image: /img/2018/04/stencil-default2.jpg
-categories: ["Architecture", "Design"]
-tags: ["architecture", "design"]
-imported: true
 ---

 If you wake up a Domain Driven Design fan and scream the word "Bounded" the answer will be immediate and always the same: "Context".
 It's funny that this word is having so much trouble in leaving DDD context.
 I'd like to encourage you for broadening it a little bit, to a design, architecture space.